 No matter which Province or Territory your business will operate within, there is the option to federally incorporate your business and bring that incorporation into whichever Province or Territory the business resides.

 With the federal incorporation, the incorporation is completed with Industry Canada.
-The federal incorporation essential hovers over all Provinces and Territories and the requirement is solely to bring the new Canada or Federal incorporation into the Province or Territory that your business operates within.
+The federal incorporation essentially hovers over all Provinces and Territories and the requirement is solely to bring the new Canada or Federal incorporation into the Province or Territory that your business operates within.
 If you will have more than one location for the business within more than one Province or Territory, it is important to register the incorporation within each jurisdiction.

 For example, if the federal incorporation is completed and the business operates out of the Province of Ontario, you would register the federal corporation within the Province of Ontario solely.
 If the business also operates and has a physical location in British Columbia as well as Ontario, the incorporation is required to be registered within both Ontario and British Columbia as physical locations within Canada for the federal incorporation.
 In doing so, you are not incorporating more than once but registering the federal corporation within the Province.

-Some Provinces, like Ontario have no additional fees for registering the corporation within their jurisdiction, other jurisdictions have government fees, some to hundreds of dollars.
+Some Provinces, like Ontario have no additional fees for registering the corporation within their jurisdiction, other jurisdictions have government fees, and some are hundreds of dollars.
 It is suggested to obtain the filing fee requirements of the Province or Territory before proceeding through the federal incorporation process.
 Additional information is available on our website regarding the jurisdictional fees.

 Benefits to Canada or Federal Incorporations